ttutisani/Xunit.Gherkin.Quick/README.md

 ### Integrating Test Results With PicklesDoc

-Test results may be integrated with the excellent [PicklesDoc project](http://www.picklesdoc.com/).
+Test results may be integrated with the [PicklesDoc project](http://www.picklesdoc.com/).
 Run your tests with

 ```Batchfile
 dotnet xunit -xml MyResultsFile.xml